 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will post a new thread in the Discussion Board Forums responding to prompts provided by the instructor.
-Each thread must be 200–250 words.
+Discussion are collaborative learning experiences.
+Therefore, the student will post a new thread in the Discussion responding to prompts provided by the instructor.
+Each thread must be at least 250 words.
 In addition to the thread, the student will read and reply to at least 2 of his/her classmates’ threads.
-Each reply must be at least 100 words.
+Each reply must be at least 150 words.
 (CLOs: A, B, C, D, E)

-For this assignment, the student will observe a child under the age of ten in a natural setting for at least 30 minutes to 1 hour, and submit a 3 - 4-page paper reporting his/her observations.
-The paper must demonstrate the theories and concepts learned throughout the course and include at least 4 scholarly references.
+For this assignment, the student will observe a child under the age of ten in a natural setting for at least 30 minutes to 1 hour and submit a paper of at least 1500 words reporting his/her observations.
+The paper must demonstrate the theories and concepts learned throughout the course and include at least 4 scholarly journal article references.
 (CLOs: A, B, C, D, E)

-Quizzes will consist of 25 multiple-choice questions.
+Quizzes will consist of 30 multiple-choice questions.
 Each of these open-book/open-note quizzes will have a time limit of 1 hour and 30 minutes.
-The student will be responsible for reading and studying his/her textbooks in preparation, as not everything on the quizzes can be covered or discussed in the modules/weeks.
+The student will be responsible for reading and studying his/her textbooks in preparation, as not everything on the quizzes can be covered or discussed in the modules.
 (CLOs: A, B, C, F)